-The above factors determine the high potential of informative data on the uranium content.
-When working on each geological object, the selection of factors determining the uranium content and assessment of their influence complicates interpretation.
+The above factors determine the high potential of informative data on uranium content.
+The identified factors that determine the uranium concentration complicate the interpretation of the uranium concentration distribution in depth when working on each geological object.

-Uranium almost entirely associated with solid organic matter, contributes to gamma-ray logging in the Bazhenov Formation rocks.
+Uranium almost entirely associated with solid organic matter contributes to gamma-ray logging in the Bazhenov Formation rocks.
 The uranium content scattered in other rock components is negligible.
-Table 2 also shows the average values of the various chemical elements contents in the Bazhenov Formation compared with the clarke contents [Kasimov, Vlasov, 2015; Kuznetsov, 1984; Rihvanov, 2019; Zamirailova, Eder, 2016].
+Table 2 also shows the average values of the various chemical elements contents in the Bazhenov Formation compared with the clarke contents (Kuznetsov, 1984; Kasimov and Vlasov, 2015; Zamirailova and Eder, 2016; Rihvanov, 2019).
 According to this table, the cadmium and uranium content in the BF is 18 and 15 times higher than the clarke values of these elements, respectively.
 Nickel, vanadium, and zinc are almost 3-6 times more in the Bazhenov Formation deposits, and the cobalt content is two times higher.
-The average chromium, iron and plumbum contents do not differ from their clarke values.
+The average chromium, iron, and plumbum contents do not differ from their clarke values.
 Nevertheless, the average thorium content is lower in the Bazhenov Formation than these elements' clarke content.

 Table 2.
-The average content in the Bazhenov Formation and bulk earth values of chemical elements according literature review [Kasimov, Vlasov, 2015; Rihvanov, 2019].
+The average content in the Bazhenov Formation and bulk earth values of chemical elements according to a literature review (Kasimov and Vlasov, 2015; Rihvanov, 2019).

-Chemical elements, ppm Bulk earth values of the elements Average content of elements in the Bazhenov Formation with standart deviation
+Chemical elements, ppm Bulk earth values of the elements The average content of elements in the Bazhenov Formation with a standard deviation

 Cd 0.64 11.45±7.07

-Со 17 27.48±2.67
+Co 17 27.48±2.67

 Cr 92 74.7±4.8

 Fe 40600 39300±4600

 Ni 50 162±68

 Pb 17 15.04±4.18

 Th 13 6.24±0.47

 U 2.5 38.29±4.05

-v 121 347±121
+V 121 347±121

 Zn 75 447±49

-The weighted average uranium and thorium content in the Bazhenov Formation is 38 and 6 ppm, respectively, with the ratio Th/U = 0.16.
-The total uranium resources in the Bazhenov Formation are colossal and various from 1 to 3 billion tons [Nesterov, 2011].
-Rocks type classification is presented in the Table 3 according to the uranium concentration in the Bazhenov Formation [Rihvanov, 2019].
+The weighted average uranium and thorium content in the Bazhenov Formation are 38 and 6 ppm, respectively, with the ratio Th/U = 0.16.
+The total uranium resources in the Bazhenov Formation are colossal and vary from 1 to 3 billion tons (Nesterov, 2011).
+Rocks type classification is presented in Table 3 according to the uranium concentration in the Bazhenov Formation (Rihvanov, 2019).

 Table 3.
-Rocks type according to the uranium concentration in the Bazhenov Formation [Rihvanov, 2019].
+Rocks type according to the uranium concentration in the Bazhenov Formation (Rihvanov, 2019).

-U concentration interval Rocks association according to the uranium concentration 3÷6 ppm Terrigenous mineral association 10÷30 ppm (with picks 10÷14 ppm and 20÷28 ppm) Idiogenous uranium sorbed from sea water on the organic matter and the organisms 30÷120 ppm (with picks 50÷80 ppm) Rocks were formed under epigenetic transformation and uranium were imported from outside
+U concentration interval Rocks association according to the uranium concentration 3÷6 ppm Terrigenous mineral association 10÷30 ppm (with picks 10÷14 ppm and 20÷28 ppm) Indigenous uranium sorbed from sea water on the organic matter and the organisms 30÷120 ppm (with picks 50÷80 ppm) Rocks were formed under epigenetic transformation and uranium was imported from outside

 The native uranium mineral phases are confined to the calcium phosphate mineral phases.
-Uranium minerals have a spotty distribution and are represented by their own mineral species as coffinite and uranium oxide [Rihvanov, 2019].
+Uranium minerals have a spotty distribution and are represented by their mineral species as coffinite and uranium oxide (Rihvanov, 2019).

 The ratio between the parameters of the spectral gamma-ray logging modification and the organic matter concentration in oil source rocks was considered in the following works.
-Dudayev showed [Dudaev, 2011] application of the U/Th ratio and TOC organic matter concentration comparison based on the core studies results to determine the reservoirs layers in the Oligocene the Eastern Ciscaucasia oil source rocks.
+Dudayev showed (Dudaev, 2011) application of the U/Th ratio and TOC organic matter concentration comparison based on the core studies results to determine the reservoirs layers in the Oligocene the Eastern Ciscaucasia oil source rocks.
 The reservoirs are characterized by low TOC values and elevated U/Th values and correspond to highly fractured intervals enriched in microfauna and fish detritus.
-Similarly, in Kulyapin's dissertation [Kulyapin, 2016], typification of the Bazhenov Formation rocks was carried out using a spectral gamma-ray logging modification.
+Similarly, in Kulyapin's dissertation (Kulyapin, 2016), typification of the Bazhenov Formation rocks was carried out using a spectral gamma-ray logging modification.